tsitsinodzotsenidze-eng/contextmind-implied-meaning-benchmark/README.md

 That kind of understanding matters in economic and geoeconomic discourse, where communication is often careful, indirect, and strategically shaped.
 A statement may sound neutral on the surface while carrying a clear institutional intention underneath.
 ContextMind is designed to evaluate whether models can detect that difference.

-In that sense, implied meaning is treated here not as a decorative extra, but as part of the real interpretive work required for understanding socially situated discourse.
+From this perspective, implied meaning is not a decorative extra, but part of the real interpretive work required for socially situated discourse.
+In that sense, the benchmark treats this form of interpretation as a focused problem of social cognition: understanding not only what words denote, but what speakers are doing with them in context.

 ## What the Benchmark Tests